State (or Local) Payment Bond Claim

 - Unlike under the Miller Act, there is no “remoteness” limitation for Wyoming state and local payment bond claims.

-Are you entitled to make a payment bond claim?
+Contact me to determine if you entitled to make a payment bond claim.

 - Subcontractors and materialmen must send a Preliminary Notice to the general contractor no later than sixty (60) days after the date on which they first furnished services or materials if:

 - the general contractor’s contract (i.e., the prime contract) for the project exceeds $150,000, and

 - the general contractor posts on the construction site a prominent sign citing the pertinent statute and stating that any subcontractor or materialman shall give notice to the general contractor of a right to protection under the bond or guarantee and that failure to provide the notice shall waive the subcontractor or materialman’s protection under the bond or guarantee.

 - The Preliminary Notice must state that it is a notice of a right to protection under the bond or guarantee.
 It must be signed by the subcontractor or materialman and must include the following information:

 - The subcontractor or materialman’s name, address and phone number and the name of a contact person;

 - The name and address of the subcontractor’s or materialman’s vendor; and

 - The type or description of the materials or services provided.